 • A person with an auditory processing deficit may misunderstand what they hear and/or have difficulties remembering what they hear, despite normal hearing.

 • A person with a visual processing deficit may have difficulties visualizing things such as pictures, shapes, or words.
-They have difficulties remembering what they see, despite normal vision.
+Also, they have difficulties remembering what they see, despite normal vision.

 • A person with processing speed deficit may have difficulties with the rate at which they process information.
-They may feel as if they are always at least one step behind everyone else.
+Therefore, they may feel as though they are always one step behind everyone else.

 Back to Top